 Bodily changes during pregnancy, especially at 6 weeks, are largely on the inside due to the fast and constant hormonal changes.
 You will spend a lot of your time inside the bathroom urinating as your kidneys are working more efficiently this week and pushing down the waste.
 Also, your growing uterus is pushing down your bladder leaving less space for storage.
 Just lean forward while peeing to ensure that your bladder is emptied properly in the first go.

-You may also experience heartburn and indigestion as the muscle that is on the top of your stomach, which usually prevents digestive juices from passing over, relaxes.
+You may also experience heartburn and indigestion as the muscle that is on the top of your stomach, which usually prevents digestive juices from passing over relaxes.

 Symptoms of Pregnancy at Week 6

 Pregnancy symptoms are all at work together during this week.
-It’s not going to be easy for most, but there may be a percentage of women who may not suffer from these symptoms at all.
+It’s not going to be easy for most, but there may be a percentage of women who may not experience these symptoms at all.
 In case you don’t experience these symptoms, there is no cause for worry, and there is nothing wrong with your pregnancy.

 - The increased blood flow can increase the pain in your breasts.
 At just 6 weeks, your breasts are getting ready to breastfeed your baby, and that is amazing!

 - You may just realize that morning sickness is not really ‘morning sickness’.
 It can happen any time of the day.
-Most moms feel nausea throughout the day until the end of the first trimester.
+Most moms experience nausea throughout the day until the end of the first trimester.
 They are also strongly aversive to the taste and smell of some food, especially poultry, milk, and some leafy vegetables.

 - You may feel tired all the time.
 Make sure to get yourself some extra sleep.